alexandrestein/gotinydb/README.md

   return
 }
 ```

 The content can be an object or a stream of bytes.
 If it's a stream it needs to
 have the form of `[]byte{}`.
 This will adds and updates existing values.

-### Get some data from the collection directly by it's the ID:
+### Get some data from the collection directly by it's the ID

 ```golang
 getErr := col.Get(objectID, receiver)
 if getErr != nil {